syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 ## Drawing text with baseline alignment

-Essential PDF allows you to draw text using a different type of fonts with different sizes with the same baseline alignment in the PDF document by using the EnableBaseline property available in [PdfStringFormat](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfStringFormat.html) class.
-The following code snippet illustrates this.
+The Essential PDF allows you to draw text using a different type of fonts with different sizes with the same baseline alignment in the PDF document by using the EnableBaseline property available in [PdfStringFormat](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Graphics.PdfStringFormat.html)  class.
+The following code sample explains this.

 {% tabs %}